AirbotPower Power Module¶

 This page explains how to set up the AirbotPower Power Module and AirbotPDB stackable companion power distribution board.

-This power module is particularly recommended for higher power systems (battery voltage from 4S to 8S and currents from 90 amps to 150 amps).
-The board encapsulates all the wiring and complexity described in Powering the Pixhawk) in a single, simple package.
+This power module is useful for higher power systems (battery voltage from 4S to 8S and currents from 90 amps to 150 amps).
+The board encapsulates all the wiring and complexity described in Powering the Autopilot) in a single, simple package.

-AirbotPower Power Module (and AirbotPDB stackable companion power distribution board) provides one of the most reliable and simple ways to power a Pixhawk and other UAV components.
+The AirbotPower Power Module (and AirbotPDB stackable companion power distribution board) provides a reliable and simple way to power an autopilot and other UAV components.

 The following sections provide an overview of the setup.
 For more detailed information about the benefits of this board and setup see:

-- Voltage spikes suppression with 5.6V Zener diode (5Watts) + Capacitor on Pixhawk servo rail
+Voltage spikes suppression with 5.6V Zener diode (5Watts) + Capacitor on autopilot servo rail

-- A primary DF13 6 position connector for direct plugging into Pixhawk power port
+A primary DF13 6 position connector for direct plugging into autopilot power port

-- A redundant 5.3V servo connector for standard servo cabling into Pixhawk servo rail
+A redundant 5.3V servo connector for standard servo cabling into autopilot servo rail

-- No messy wiring & no cable fiddling thanks to a 6-pin DF13 output connector to connect the board to Pixhawk’s 6-pin power port.
+No messy wiring & no cable fiddling thanks to a 6-pin DF13 output connector to connect the board to the autopilot’s 6-pin power port.

 Connecting the main power supply, backup power supply and servo rail “safety” connector, are shown below.